Parallel Programming in JavaScript with Web Workers and SIMD.js

 Understanding Parallel Programming

-Parallel programming involves dividing a task into smaller subtasks that can be executed concurrently, thereby utilising multiple resources to improve performance.
-In JavaScript, parallel programming is particularly beneficial for tasks that involve complex computations, data processing, and simulations.
-By leveraging parallelism, developers can take advantage of modern multi-core processors and perform tasks more efficiently.
+Parallel programming involves dividing tasks into smaller subtasks that execute concurrently, utilizing multiple resources to improve performance.
+In JavaScript, this is particularly beneficial for complex computations, data processing, and simulations without blocking the main UI thread.

 Web Workers